Department Of Pulmonology

 - Pulmonary Critical care unit: The acute life-threatening lung ailments or high-risk patients are provided medical assistance in the critical intensive care unit using cutting-edge technologies.
 The ICU, operation theatres, and ambulance that works round-the-clock are well-equipped with invasive and non-invasive advanced ventilators, ultrasonography, cardiac and vital monitoring systems, echocardiography, bedside dialysis, hemodynamic monitoring, and advanced life-resuscitative units for life support in emergency cases.

 - Asthma and allergy unit: This unit deals with all the allergies that affect the lungs or respiratory system and shortness of breath or asthma.
-Some major treatment procedures include short or long-acting inhalers, inhaled corticosteroids, allergy shots, and anti-immunoglobulin therapy.
+Some major Asthma and allergy treatment procedures include short or long-acting inhalers, inhaled corticosteroids, allergy shots, and anti-immunoglobulin therapy.

 - Pulmonary rehabilitation center: This unit takes care of patients who have been operated on or treated for serious pulmonary illnesses to improve their life quality.
 It includes physical training, yoga focused on healthy lung functioning, breathing exercises, incentive spirometry, smoking cessation, and postural drainage.